KonduitAI/konduit-serving-examples/monitoring/quickstart/README.md

 konduit serve --config ../../yaml/simple.yaml
 ```

+This creates a local Konduit Serving instance using the YAML configuration file [simple.yaml](../../yaml/simple.yaml) at port 1337.

 ### Start Prometheus server

 In this example, we use Prometheus to monitor the Konduit Serving instance.